 Lipids.
 2005.
 Division of Metabolic Diseases and Nutrition, Dr. von Hauner Children's Hospital, Ludwig Maximilians University of Munich, Munich, Germany.

 Low red blood cell (RBC) membrane content of EPA + DHA (hereafter called omega-3 index) has recently been described as an indicator for increased risk of death from coronary heart disease.
 The relationship between plasma and RBC fatty acids, focusing on omega-3 index, and the response to DHA supplementation were investigated in a double-blind, randomized, placebo-controlled, intervention study.
 Healthy vegetarians consumed daily a microalgae oil from Ulkenia sp.
 (0.94 g DHA per day) or olive oil (placebo) for 8 wk.
 DHA supplementation significantly increased DHA in RBC total lipids and in plasma phospholipids whereas EPA levels rose to a much lesser extent.
-Microalgae oil supplementation increased the omega-3 index from 4.8 to 8.4 wt%.
+Microalgae oil supplementation increased the omega-3 index.
 After intervention, 69% of DHA-supplemented subjects (but no subject of the placebo group) reached an omega-3 index above the desirable value of 8 wt%.
 We conclude that an 8-wk supplementation with 0.94 g DHA/d from microalgae oil achieves a beneficial omega-3 index of > or =8% in most vegetarian diet subjects with low basal EPA + DHA status.

 Effects of docosahexaenoic acid supplementation on blood lipids,